2015 grant partner...

 Multnomah Athletic Foundation relies on hard-working volunteers, who serve on seven committees, to make the vision of the 20-member board and executive director a reality.
 Volunteers attend regular meetings on everything from how to execute grant and scholarship programs to planning the annual Spin-A-Thon and investing in MAF’s endowment.

-Standing committees include: Communications, Events, Finance/Investment, Grants, Scholarships, and Youth Grant Initiative.
+Standing committees include: Communications, Community Engagement / Events, Finance/Investment, Grants, Scholarships, and Youth Grant Initiative.
+Current project-team committees includes the Youth Grant Initiative.

-Get involved by filling out an interest form here
+Get involved by filling out an interest form here.

 “To me, MAF is like the kid at school who all the other kids and teachers admire and look up to — they excel in and out of the classroom, they’re making time to volunteer in the community, and they are doing it for personal fulfillment instead of social recognition,” says Kyle Goulard, past committee member.